edemocracy/ekklesia-portal/README.md

 ### Project Quick Start

 The following instructions assume that Nix is already installed, `lorri` is available in PATH and an empty + writable PostgreSQL database can be accessed somehow.
+If you can't use an existing PostgreSQL server, have a look at the next section 'Running PostgreSQL as User'.

 1. Clone the repository with:
     ~~~Shell